unidentifiedmale/zero_day/README.md

-#vagrant
+#Vagrant

-##resources
+##Resources
 *virtual machine
 *man uname

-##learning objectives
+##Learning objectives
-at the end of this project, you are expected to explain to anyone, without the help of Google *what is a virtual machine
+At the end of this project, you are expected to explain to anyone, without the help of Google *what is a virtual machine
-*whhat is vagrant
+*What is vagrant
-*who wrote vagrant
+*Who wrote vagrant